tylanoflynn/SQL-Project/cleaning_data.md

 And found that of the 138 sku that are present in all_sessions but missing in products, 59 of them are associated with a product with a near identical name present in products.
 However, this did not give me sufficient confidence to simply combine the values.
 In the end, I opted to not add products from all_sessions that were not present in products to products.

-To begin adding the other information provided in all_sessions to products I first create a temporary table
+To begin adding the other information provided in all_sessions to products I first created a temporary table

 ``` SQL
 CREATE TEMPORARY TABLE products_temp AS (